The-Marcy-Lab-School/marcy-curriculum-docs/how-tos/deploying-using-render.md

 ![alt text](img/dashboard.png)

-## Deploy A Simple No-Database App
+## Deploy A Simple No-Database REST API

-Follow these instructions to deploy an Express app that does NOT include a database.
-If your app includes a database, go to the next section.
+Follow these instructions to deploy an Express app that does NOT include a database and does NOT serve static assets.
+If your app serves static assets or includes a database, go to the next sections.

 1. Make sure you are signed in using your GitHub account
 2. https://dashboard.render.com/ and click on New +